Five Mile Point Light: Current tower

-Constructed in 1847, the new 80 ft octagonal tower was constructed by Marcus Bassett with East Haven brownstone from Jabez Potter's quarry.
-The interior of the lighthouse was lined with New Haven brick and a 74-step granite stairway leads to the cast-iron lantern.
+The new 80 ft octagonal tower was constructed by Marcus Bassett using East Haven brownstone from Jabez Potter's quarry.
+The interior of the lighthouse was lined with New Haven brick, and a 74-step granite stairway leads to the cast-iron lantern.
 The light was powered by 12 lamps with reflectors and was located 97 ft above sea level.
-Also constructed was a new 2 1/2-story brick house to replace the one in a "very bad state of repair".
-The light would be replaced with a fourth-order Fresnel lens in 1855.
+A new 2 1/2-story brick house was also constructed to replace the original, which was in a "very bad state of repair".
+The light was replaced with a fourth-order Fresnel lens in 1855.
 In the 1860s, a fog bell was also added.

 The lighthouse was extinguished in 1877 when the offshore Southwest Ledge Light replaced it for navigation.
-The keeper, Elizur Thompson, went to be the Southwest Ledge Light's keeper for five years before returning to live in the Five Mile Point Light keeper's quarters and fly storm signal flags for the United States Weather Bureau.
+The keeper, Elizur Thompson, served as the Southwest Ledge Light's keeper for five years before returning to live in the Five Mile Point Light keeper's quarters to fly storm signal flags for the United States Weather Bureau.
 In 1896, the lighthouse was transferred to the United States Department of War and was improved by a lessee named Albert Widmann.
-In 1922, the property was split up, with the land given to the state of Connecticut and the buildings to the city of New Haven.
-Two years later, New Haven purchased the land from the state for $11,180.
+In 1922, the property was divided; the land was given to the State of Connecticut, while the buildings were given to the city of New Haven.
+Two years later, New Haven purchased the land from the State for $11,180.
 The tower was renovated in 1986.
-The $86,000 restoration included repairing cracked mortar, steam cleaning the interior and exterior and removing "guano [that had] accumulated over the decades".
+The $86,000 restoration included repairing cracked mortar, steam cleaning the interior and exterior, and removing "guano [that had] accumulated over the decades".

 Importance

 Roth and Clouette note that the "Five Mile Point Lighthouse is significant because it embodies the distinctive characteristics of American lighthouse construction during the first half of the 19th century ... [it] is also significant in the maritime history of New Haven."
-The keeper's dwelling currently is a private residence for New Haven Recreation Department personnel and has been modified with the addition of a porch.
+The keeper's dwelling is currently a private residence for New Haven Recreation Department personnel and has been modified with the addition of a porch.
 The lighthouse and the keeper's residence were listed on the National Register of Historic Places in 1990.